linkerd/website/linkerd.io/content/2.12/tasks/install-helm.md

 ### linkerd-base

 The `linkerd-base` chart sets up all the cluster-level resources, including CRDs.
-Therefore you require cluster-level privileges for setting it up:
+Therefore it requires cluster-level privileges for setting it up:

 ```bash
 helm install linkerd-base -n linkerd --create-namespace linkerd/linkerd-base